chase-lab/biodiv-patterns-course-2023/week 3/1 - Monday/readme.md

 ## Introduction to Functional Diversity and Biodiversity and Ecosystem Functioning (BEF)

-## To Do BEFORE class starts at 12pm on Monday (over the weekend, or Monday morning)
+## To Do BEFORE class at 12pm on Monday (establish experiment Friday afternoon, make observations Monday morning)

 **Project.
-Water-bird diversity, ‘functional’ diversity, and their role in ecosystems**
+Bird diversity, ‘functional’ diversity, and their role in ecosystems**

-Question: How does water-bird diversity and functional diversity vary between sites?
+Question: How does bird diversity and functional diversity vary between sites?
 How does this influence their role in the functioning of ecosystems?

 ***Diversity and Functional Diversity:***